 METHOD OF VOTING

-A resolution put to the vote at a general meeting held partly by means of electronic facility or facilities shall be decided on a poll, which poll votes may be cast by such electronic means as the Board, in its sole discretion, deems appropriate for the purposes of the meeting.
+A resolution put to the vote at a general meeting held partly or wholly by means of electronic facility or facilities shall be decided on a poll, which poll votes may be cast by such electronic means as the Board, in its sole discretion, deems appropriate for the purposes of the meeting.
 Any such poll shall be deemed to have been validly demanded at the time fixed for the holding of the meeting to which it relates.
 Subject thereto, at any general meeting a resolution put to a vote of the meeting shall be decided on a show of hands, unless (before or on the declaration of the result of the show of hands) a poll is duly demanded.
 Subject to the Companies Acts, a poll may be demanded by:

 the chair of the meeting; or